relay-tools/relay-hooks/docs/RelayHooks-Introduction.md

 * **Please sponsor me**

+### relay-hooks

+The initial purpose of the library was to provide the ability to use all react-relay HOCs as react hooks and to implement the store-or-network and store-only policies used by the [react-relay-offline](https://github.com/morrys/react-relay-offline) library to manage offline relay applications

+After Relay's core team shared information about the the initial differences in the issue https://github.com/relay-tools/relay-hooks/issues/5, all the necessary changes were made in order to make relay-hooks as close as possible to their specifications.

+* current differences with upcoming Relay Hooks in react-relay

+  * **useLazyLoadQuery**: returns a *single* data object with the query's data, and nothing else.
+  * **useFragment**: not use suspense
+  * **usePagination**: not use suspense
+  * **useRefetchable**: not use suspense
+  * **useMutation**: not use suspense
+  * **useSubscription**: not use suspense

+* what's more in relay-hooks

+  * **useQuery**: it is the same as `useLazyLoadQuery` but does not use suspense, it allows you to use hooks without having to migrate the application in concurrent mode and its return is the same as the QueryRenderer HOC
+  * **useRefetch**: it is the same as `useRefetchable`, allows you to migrate the Refetch Container without changing the fragment specifications
+  * **conditional useQuery & useLazyLoadQuery**: added `skip`: [Optional] If skip is true, the query will be skipped entirely

+* why use relay-hooks?

+It is a stable library and none of its dependencies is experimental and it allows you to immediately use react hooks with relay-runtime and it is designed for easy migration to react-relay hooks.

+It is a light library and compatible with react-relay

 ## RelayEnvironmentProvider

 Since queries with `useQuery` no longer set context, we will expose a new `RelayEnvironmentProvider` component that takes an `environment` and sets it in context;